Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 They agreed with me because they agreed with me.

-Didn't leave chosen in the final analysis because he seemed to be the best answer for solving these problems.
+Chosen in the final analysis because he seemed to be the best answer for solving these problems.

 You got it for after the break.

-Lonnie, thanks for the heads up on this, because frankly, we aren't watching TV here today.
+Lonnie, thanks for the heads up on this because frankly, we aren't watching TV here today.

-God bless you, Rod.
+God bless you, Russia.

 God bless you.